gethin101/GG-Battle-robot/README.md

 I will also use a 1.8" SPI LCD Display for the robot to display information on the front of the robot and SK6812 MINI-E RGB leds for the back of the robot.
 These will both be powered by being plugged into the breadboard in the robot using the pins and jumper wires.

+Also I will have sound effects for my robot.
+I will do this through a PAM8302 amplifier board and 8Ω 2W speaker.
+The amplifier board will go into the breadboard & the speaker will plug directly into the PAM8302.

 It will be powered by AA batteries, the actual robot will be connected using a breadboard & jumper wires, but I want to experiment with a custom PCB for my remote.
 I will design the PCB in KiCad, also with female sockets so I can remove modules from the remote.

 **Note:** don't quite understand this, but I believe I will need to connect the **grounds** on either side together so they have the same reference point?